HubSpot/drop/docs/intro.md

     tetherOptions: {}
 ```

+### Changing Content

+You can access the DOM element which contains the drop's content at `.content`.
+If you manipulate this content, make sure to call `.position()` to ensure that the
+drop remains positioned correctly.

 ### Body Class

 Drop adds a class to the body whenever a drop is open.
 It defaults to `drop-open`, see